temujindang/website-1/content/blog/on-the-metal-6-kenneth-finnegan.md

 date = "2030-01-06T06:00:00-07:00"
 title = "On the Metal: Kenneth Finnegan" authors = ["bryan-cantrill", "jessie-frazelle", "steve-tuck"] description = "On this episode of On the Metal, we interview Kenneth Finnegan, internet exchange homebrewer.
-Join us as we delight in the underbelly of the internet, learning about OG ASNs, illegal cabling -- and the thrill of discovering a root DNS server thirty feet away." tags = ["Podcast"] categories = ["On the Metal"] episode = 6
+Join us as we delight in the underbelly of the internet, learn about OG ASNs, run upon illegal cabling -- and thrill in the discovery of a root DNS server thirty feet away." tags = ["Podcast"] categories = ["On the Metal"] episode = 6